The Last DJ (song)

 "The Last DJ" is a song written by Tom Petty and recorded by American rock band Tom Petty and the Heartbreakers.
-It was released in September 2002 as the lead single from their album of the same name.
+It was released in September 2002 as the lead promotional single from its eponymous album.
 The song had moderate success, reaching number 22 on Billboard's Mainstream Rock Tracks list in 2002.

 Background and writing

 Petty told Mojo magazine that, in the song, "Radio was just a metaphor.
 ‘The Last DJ’ was really about losing our moral compass, our moral center."

 Petty told Jim DeRogatis that the song is a story "about a D.J. in Jacksonville, Florida, who became so frustrated with his inability to play what he wants that he moves to Mexico and gets his freedom back.
 The song is sung by a narrator who's a fan of this D.J."